RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 This type of contextual navigation feels very weird in practice, especially when you have to press the up button twice to get to the bottom of a list in some lists but more times in others depending on the button layout.

-The solution we opted for instead:
+The solution we opted for instead is:

-- The shoulder buttons `L1` and `R1` will always jump six rows.
+- `L1` or `Page Up` Jumps up 6 rows in menus and 10 rows in gamelists.
+- `R1` or `Page Down` Jumps down 6 rows in menus and 10 rows in gamelists.
+- `L2` or `Home` Jumps to the top of the menu or gamelist.
-- The triggers `L2` and `R2` will jump to the top or bottom of the grid.
+- `R2` or `End` Jumps to the bottom of the menu or gamelist.

 ## Emulationstation-DE: Themes